 There's a ton of info on Restaurants in Sydney already on this site - use the search, or browse the location list.
 As with all big cities, the range of restuarants is huge, from cheapies with plastic tables and food courts through to uber-expensive ones.
 Maybe give us some more info about what you like?

 Factory outlets?
 Try looking around Alexandria (close to the city, but they're spread out throughout the suburb) or Birkenhead Point or Homebush (both these places have outlet malls, but are further away).
-I know that there are Shopping bus tours you can join if you're really keen. about 6 years ago
+I know that there are Shopping bus tours you can join if you're really keen. almost 7 years ago

 A ferry trip to Manly, grab an ice-cream as you walk to the beach along the corso then turn right and walk along the beach path to Shelley Beach.
 It's more protected than the main beach.